Instant Delivery

 • Loans to states with insufficient unemployment funds.

-Who Pays FUTA Tax?
+Who Pays the FUTA Tax?

 Here’s how it breaks down: